pranshupant/OBD-II-To-Arduino-Interface/README.md

 # OBD-II-To-Arduino-Interface
 This code can be utilized to communicate to an OBD-II scanning tool used in cars and bikes to determine ECU and sensor values.
+This code can be used to communicate with OBD-II via bluetooth or manually through the Rx and Tx pins of the module.
+Software serial module is used for bluetooth while Serial should be used for wired connection.